Last updated on July 13th, 2021

 1. Brand Based Names

 So what is the Brand based name?
-Brand based names are usually created from coined words that could be short and easy to spell which is created by an event or a person.
+Brand based names are usually created from coined words that could be short and easy to spell.
+It can be created by an event or a person.
+Sometimes it can be a random word.

-Sometimes it can also be a new way to find a name to pick a random word.
-The name doesn’t mean you need to be relevant or have meaning.
-Things to consider it sound nice and catchy, it has the potential to grow and develop into a brand.
+This type of name doesn’t mean to be relevant or have meaning.
+The only thing to consider is sounded nice, catchy, and it has the potential to grow and turn into a brand.

 2. Keyword Based Names

-Keywords are words or phrases that users type in a search engine bar when they are seeking any specific information.
+Keywords are words or phrases that users type in a search engine for specific information.
 For example, you intend to search for a “good camera for travel” when you are looking for a new travel camera.
 “Travel camera” is the keyword.
-Most people use this successful SEO strategy to build a niche blog or website.

-If you’re starting a blog about reviewing the camera, for example, you might name it CameraReviews4u(.com,.co,.net).
-If the domain name isn’t available, you can use prefixes and suffixes to come up with variations.
+NOTE: If the domain name isn’t available, you can use prefixes and suffixes to come up with variations.
+For example, camerareview4you.com, net or .co.

-Some users these days prefer a keyword-based name is because they can get an early start in search engines.
-Anyone can easily find your blog if it has a name or domain that matches entirely or partially with top keywords.
+Using the keyword in your domain names boosts some extra SEO benefits.
+Many bloggers and website owners prefer using keywords these days to get an early start in search engines.
+In this way, anyone can easily find your blog if it has a name or domain that matches entirely or partially with top keywords.

-4 Questions to Ask Before You Pick a Great Blog Name
+4 Questions to Ask Before You Pick a Blog Name

 Before we jump into how to pick a great blog name, here are a few questions you should ask yourself.